ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> From small beginnings come great things.
+> To speak gratitude is courteous and pleasant, to enact gratitude is generous and noble, but to live gratitude is to touch Heaven.
 >
-> -
+> - Johannes Gaertner
 <!-- END_JOKE_SECTION -->